 Remarks: Germany is not included in GDP per worker.
 GDP per worker is missing for Sweden and Greece in 1950, and for Portugal in 1998.
 The EU comprises Belgium, Denmark, Finland, France, Greece, Holland, Ireland, Italy, Luxembourg, Portugal, Spain, Sweden, Germany, the UK and Austria.
 Source: Pwt6, OECD Economic Outlook No. 65 1999 via Eco Win and World Bank Global Development Network Growth Database.
-Figure 1.6: Coefficient of variation of GDP per capita and GDP per worker across 12 EU countries, 1950-1998.
+Figure 1.5: Standard deviation of the log of GDP per capita and per worker across 12 EU countries, 1950-1998.